Exploring the Waterfalls at Childs Park in Pike County

 Factory Falls at George Childs Park in PA

-Childs Park in Pike County is home to 3 distinctive waterfalls along Dingmans Creek as it makes its way east to the Delaware River, 3.5 miles downstream.
+Childs Park is home to 3 distinctive waterfalls along Dingmans Creek as it makes its way east to the Delaware River, 3.5 miles downstream.

 A Brief History of Childs Park